joshb88/joshb88.github.io/notes.md

 - Story of them
 - A poem
 - A reflection of love and/or marriage
-- Any thing else.
+- Anything else.

-A time to be personal and engaging.
+This is a time to be personal and engaging.
+I should bring everything about them into focus, leading up to the next section.
 Anything else Kris and Alexia would like outside of what I think.

 ##  The Declaration of Intent and/or the less Personal Vows